GarethOates/az-arch-master-class/IaaS/4. Event Grid Subscription and storage/README.md

    https://github.com/Azure/azure-quickstart-templates/tree/master/101-event-grid-subscription-and-storage

    Select **Deploy to Azure** available there to deploy the solution to your subscription.

-In the Azure portal, provide values for the parameters.
+2. In the Azure portal, provide values for the parameters.
+Specify the endpoint: provide the URL of your web app and add api/updates to the home page URL (`https://<your-site>/api/updates/`).

+3. Select Purchase to deploy the template.

-2. The deployment may take a few minutes to complete.
+4. The deployment may take a few minutes to complete.
 After the deployment has succeeded, view your web app to make sure it's running.
-In a web browser, navigate to: https://<your-site-name>.azurewebsites.net
+In a web browser, navigate to: `https://<your-site-name>.azurewebsites.net`

-3. You see the site but no events have been posted to it yet.
+5. You see the site but no events have been posted to it yet.

-4. Now, let's trigger an event to see how Event Grid distributes the message to your endpoint.
+6. Now, let's trigger an event to see how Event Grid distributes the message to your endpoint.

-5. You trigger an event for the Blob storage by uploading a file.
-The file doesn't need any specific content.
-The articles assumes you have a file named testfile.txt, but you can use any file.
+7. You trigger an event for the Blob storage by uploading a file.
+The file doesn't need any specific content (you can use any file).

-6. When you upload the file to the Azure Blob storage, Event Grid sends a message to the endpoint you configured when subscribing.
-The message is in the JSON format and it contains an array with one or more events.
-In the following example, the JSON message contains an array with one event.
-View your web app and notice that a blob created event was received.
+8. When you upload the file to the Azure Blob storage, Event Grid sends a message to the endpoint you configured when subscribing.
+The message will in the JSON format and it contains an array with one or more events.